philipperemy/keras-attention/README.md

 We give the full sequence processed by the RNN layer to the attention layer.
 We expect the attention layer to focus on the maximum of each sequence.

+After a few epochs, the attention layer converges perfectly to what we expected.

 <p align="center">
   <img src="examples/readme/example.png" width="320">
 </p>